-To apply for state, federal and privately funded programs, student must complete the Free Application for Federal Student Aid (FAFSA) found at www. fafsa.ed.gov.
-Preference is given to applications completed by March 3, 2022.
+To apply for state, federal and privately funded programs, student must complete the Free Application for Federal Student Aid (FAFSA) found at www.fafsa.ed.gov.

 At Texas Tech University, scholarships are awarded on the basis of academic achievement and/or financial need.
 Financial need is rarely the primary factor considered, but it is often used to make a decision among equally qualified finalists.
-Student should apply online at goapplytexas.org, mycoalition.org, or commonapp.org no later than December 1.
+Student should apply online at goapplytexas.org, or commonapp.org no later than December 1.
 Many scholarships have additional qualifications such as high school attending, major, county or extracurricular activities etc.